wp-plugins/sell-media/readme.txt

 == Changelog ==

+= 1.5.5 =
+* Feature: Add shortcode for custom login '[sell_media_login]'
+* Feature: Add setting for custom login page
+* Bug: Updated admin payment apply markup consistently
+* Bug: Updated paypal payments to no longer by 0 and have markup applied if added

 = 1.5.4 =
 * Feature: Added shortcode to display all collections 'sell_media_list_all_collections' ( available shortcode attributes: thumbs, details )
 * Feature: Added price groups to the native WordPress bulk edit